Veterans Administration - GI Bill benefits at Kettering University

 The Registrar’s Office oversees the forms, information, and reporting services for VA-GI Bill benefits at Kettering University.
 All questions regarding GI Bill benefits as reimbursement for Kettering expenses should be directed to:

-Mike Mosher, Associate Registrar
+Mike Mosher, Interim Registrar

 Office of the Registrar